Chancroid is a bacterial infection that is spread through sexual contact.

 However, safe sex behaviors may reduce your risk.
 The proper use of condoms, either the male or female type, greatly decreases the risk of catching a sexually transmitted disease.
 You need to wear the condom from the beginning to the end of each sexual activity.

 Murphy TF.
-Haemophilus species (including H. influenzae and chancroid).
-In: Mandell GL, Bennett JE, Dolin R, eds.
-Principles and Practice of Infectious Diseases.
-7th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2009:chap 225.
+Haemophilus species including H. influenzae and H. ducreyi (chancroid).
+In: In: Bennett JE, Dolin R, Mandell GL, eds.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 227.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.